Simple-temp/react-state-management/README.md

 # react-state-management
-Here i am using and practice react-hooks and context-api
+Here i am using and practice react-hooks( like useState) and context-api